 And then, like in the blink of an eye, it was gone.
 Stephen probably sucked it up into his latest bizarre plot J

 In early afternoon we headed for the Wendell Gilley Museum in Southwest Harbor.
-On the way we stopped in Somesville, a town so tiny that – if you sneeze while driving – you drive right through it.
+On the way, we stopped in Somesville, a town so tiny that – if you sneeze while driving – you drive right through it.
 Somesville was the first settlement on Mt.
 Desert.
-For years I thought the building that houses the historical society was one of the first buildings in Somesville.
+For years I thought the building next door, which houses the historical society, was the first building in Somesville.
 Today I learned it isn’t – it was built within the past fifty years but constructed to “match” the other older buildings along the road.

 The tiny selectman’s house was never a residence but always a government building.
 This year it has an exhibit of stained glass windows from the churches on the island – some of them include Tiffany windows (mostly put in the windows of Holy Redeemer in Bar Harbor).
 Looking at some of those windows in the churches is really interesting.
 Many of them are donated by residents, many 100 and 200 years old, usually in honor of someone who died – and their “story” is included on the plaque below the picture.